 Solar water heaters are devices that capture thermal radiation from the sun to heat water.
 Contrary to popular belief, a solar water heater differs greatly from a solar panel.
 While photovoltaic panels transform energy from sun rays into electricity, solar heaters simply transfer the thermal energy from the sun to an absorber where the water is heated.

-All basic solar water heating systems are made up of a solar collector, a tank and a circulation system.
-The solar water heaters use a collector, usually placed on your roof, to gather thermal energy from the sun.
+All basic solar water heating systems are made up of a solar collector, a tank, and a circulation system.
+Solar Water Heaters use a collector, usually placed on your roof, to gather thermal energy from the sun.
 A heat transfer fluid is passed through the collector and heated as it moves along the copper tubes inside it.
 The circulation system then passes this collected heat to the water tank.

 Active systems usually use pumps to circulate the fluid through the system, whether household water or anti-freeze liquid.
 A temperature controller also monitors the difference in the temperature of the water in the tanks and in the collector.
 The controller will switch on the pump when the collector temperature reaches a specific higher level compared to the tank temperature.

 An Inactive system relies solely on gravity and heat convection to circulate the water or fluid.
 The storage tank should thus always be set up above the collector to ensure convection.

 One of the factors people tend to overlook when choosing a solar water heater is the water source.
 However, determining whether your water source provides ‘soft’ or ‘hard’ water is an essential step to finding the perfect water heater.

 ‘Soft’ water refers to treated water with barely any minerals.
 A Direct heating system is usually recommended as the water is suitable to be circulated through the heating tube or pipes directly.